martinfehrs/powerup/README.md

 ### Description

-There are two different number range types:
+There are two different number range types and a corresponding iterator type:

 1. InclusiveRange
 2. ExclusiveRange
+3. RangeIterator

-Instead of constructing them directly, you should use one of the following factory functions:
+Most of the time you aren't using these types directly, but of the following factory functions:

 1. inclusive_range
 2. exclusive_range
 3. index_range

-The first two factories simply construct the the corresponding range type.
-The third factory constructs an exclusive range for a container.
+The first two factories simply construct the the corresponding range types.
+The third factory constructs an exclusive range of container indices.

 ### Usage